An improved noise model for representing westerly wind bursts in the recharge oscillator model of ENSO: Introduction

+We wish to make the case that CAM noise is a more appropriate noise model to model WWBs that are known to occur with a developing El Niño warming, further amplifying large El Ni\~no events \citep{Yu-Weller-Liu-2003:case, Tziperman-Yu-2007:quantifying, LiangFedorov2021CD}.
+Stochastic wind forcing over cooler oceanic environments may be more appropriately captured by Gaussian noise.
+We therefore propose a conditional noise model, that we will coin CON, in which the noise is Gaussian unless the SST exceeds a certain threshold when the noise switches to CAM noise.
+This conditional noise model will be shown to well reproduce the observed signatures of large El Niño events, while preserving the overall observed statistical properties of ENSO.

 The paper is organized as follows.
-In Section~\ref{sec:model} we introduce the recharge oscillator (RO) model \citep{Jin97, BurgersEtAl05,VialardEtAl25}, including a deterministic nonlinearity representing an asymmetric response of the SST to changes in the thermocline.
+In Section~\ref{sec:model} we introduce the recharge oscillator model \citep{Jin-1997:equatorial-I, Burgers-Jin-Oldenborgh-2005:simplest, Vialard-Jin-McPhaden-et-al-2025:el}, including a deterministic nonlinearity representing an asymmetric response of SST to changes in the thermocline.
 Section~\ref{sec:noise} introduces the stochastic forcing.
-We discuss additive and multiplicative noise and introduce a coloured Gaussian noise model as well as CAM noise.
-We show that the coloured Gaussian noise gives rise to Brownian motion when integrated whereas the CAM nosie gives rise to L\'evy noise with abrupt jumps, which have the potential to trigger large El Ni\~no events.
-Section~\ref{sec:results} numerically explores the effect of three noise (stochastic forcing) scenarios for representing WWBs in an RO model: (1) a standard Gaussian noise used as multiplicative noise based on the East Pacific SST, representing what is the emerging consensus in the ENSO literature; (2) a CAM noise, and finally, (3) a conditional noise that alternates between Gaussian noise for cold SST anomalies and CAM for positive anomalies.
+We discuss both additive and multiplicative noise and introduce a coloured Gaussian noise model as well as CAM noise.
+We demonstrate that coloured Gaussian noise gives rise to Brownian motion when integrated, whereas the CAM noise gives rise to L\'evy noise with abrupt jumps, which are more similar to WWBs and have the potential to trigger large El Ni\~no events.
+Section~\ref{sec:results} numerically explores the effect of three noise (stochastic forcing) scenarios for representing WWBs in an RO model: (1) a standard Gaussian noise used as multiplicative noise based on the East Pacific SST, representing what is the emerging consensus in the ENSO literature~\citep{Perez-Moore-Zavala-Garay-et-al-2005:comparison, Vialard-Jin-McPhaden-et-al-2025:el}; (2) a CAM noise, and finally, (3) a conditional noise that alternates between Gaussian noise for cold SST anomalies and CAM noise for positive anomalies.
 We argue that the conditional CAM noise may better capture the dynamics of large El Ni\~no events.
 We conclude in Section~\ref{sec:disc} with a discussion of our results.